Why did Kevin Rudd apologise in 2008?

 The board could remove First Nations children from their families if they were deemed to be at risk, and they were often placed in institutions or foster care.

-These children were often placed in institutions or foster care, experiencing many negative consequences as a result of their separation from their families.
+These children were often placed in institutions or foster care.
+This experience had many negative consequences, not least because of the separation from their families.

-Assimilation policies were also implemented in an attempt to force Indigenous Australian people to conform to white Australian society.
+While separated, the state governments implanted 'assimilation' policies, which were an attempt to force Indigenous Australian people to conform to white Australian society.

 These policies included banning First Nations languages, forbidding traditional ceremonies, and forcing children to attend white schools.